- How is breast cancer treated?

 - To provide relief of pain or other symptoms

-In some cases, regional chemo (where drugs are delivered directly into a certain area, such as the fluid around the brain or into the liver) may be useful as well.
+In some cases, regional chemo (where drugs are delivered directly into a certain area, such as into the fluid around the brain or into the liver) may be useful as well.

-Advanced cancer that progresses during treatment: Treatment for advanced breast cancer can often shrink the cancer or slow its growth (often for many years), but after a time, it stops working.
-Further treatment at this point depends on several factors, including previous treatments, where the cancer is located, and a woman's age, general health, and desire to continue getting treatment.
+Treatment for advanced breast cancer can often shrink the cancer or slow its growth (often for many years), but after a time, it tends to stop working.
+Further treatment options at this point depend on several factors, including previous treatments, where the cancer is located, and a woman's age, general health, and desire to continue getting treatment.

-For hormone receptor-positive cancers that were being treated with hormone therapy, switching to another type of hormone therapy sometimes helps.
-If either letrozole (Femara) or anastrozole (Arimidex) were given, using everolimus (Afinitor) with exemestane may be an option.
-If hormone drugs stop working, chemo is usually the next step.
+For hormone receptor-positive (ER-positive or PR-positive) cancers that were being treated with hormone therapy, switching to another type of hormone therapy sometimes helps.
+For example, if either letrozole (Femara) or anastrozole (Arimidex) were given, using everolimus (Afinitor) with exemestane may be an option.
+If the cancer is no longer responding to any hormone drugs, chemotherapy is usually the next step.

 If the cancer is no longer responding to one chemo regimen, trying another may be helpful.
 Many different drugs and combinations can be used to treat breast cancer.
-However, each time a cancer progresses during treatment it becomes less likely that further treatment will have an effect.
+However, each time a cancer progresses during treatment, it becomes less likely that further treatment will have an effect.

 Recurrent breast cancer

-Last Medical Review: 09/11/2013
+Last Medical Review: 06/01/2016

-Last Revised: 01/31/2014
+Last Revised: 09/13/2016